mozman/ezdxf/docs/source/dxfentities/dimension.rst

     .. attribute:: dxf.insert

-        Insertion point for clones of a linear dimensions—Baseline and Continue.
+        Insertion point for clones of a linear dimensions.
 (3D Point in :ref:`OCS`)

-        This value is used by CAD application (Baseline and Continue) and ignored by `ezdxf`.
+        This value translates the content of the associated anonymous block for cloned linear dimensions, similar to the :attr:`insert` attribute of the :class:`Insert` entity.

     .. attribute:: dxf.attachment_point